 About Renewable Energy Markets

-REM will be held October 22-24, 2017 at the New York Hilton Midtown Hotel in New York, NY.
-The opening reception will begin on the evening of Sunday, October 22 and the final session will adjourn on the afternoon of Tuesday, October 24.
-A more detailed agenda will be posted closer to the event.
+REM 2019 will be held September 4–6, 2019 at the Omni San Diego.
+The opening reception will be held on the evening of Wednesday, September 4th and the final session will adjourn on the afternoon of Friday, September 6th.

 REM 2018 Attendee Profile

-Set in San Francisco, REM 2016 was the largest conference to date, with nearly 30 sessions covering every aspect of the North American renewable energy markets, including:
+Held at the Marriott Marquis Houston, REM 2018 was the largest REM conference to date, with sessions covering every aspect of global renewable energy markets, including:

 Organizations Using Renewable Energy: What renewable energy buyers and users need and how they get it.